qistoph/MMM-nstreinen/README.md

 ## Using the module

-You will need a username and password for the NS-API.
+You will need an apikey for the NS-API.
-These can be requested at <http://www.ns.nl/reisinformatie/ns-api>.
+This can be requested at <http://www.ns.nl/reisinformatie/ns-api>.

 To use this module, add it to the modules array in the `config/config.js` file: